andrealvim/integrations/README.md

 # Integrations
-## All integrations in this Repository have been tested.
+## All integrations in this repository have been tested.